-The mesmerizing Neptune’s Grotto serves as a classic example of what makes sea caves beautiful and fascinating.
+First of all, the mesmerizing Neptune’s Grotto serves as a classic example of what makes sea caves beautiful and fascinating.

 The grotto itself actually extends more than 2.5 mi (4 km ) in length.
 Inside, a vast array of both stalactites and stalagmites greet visitors with their beauty.
 Several passages of varying lengths and height exist within the cave system.

-Also, it has a maximum width of 82 ft (25 m).
+It also has a maximum width of 82 ft (25 m).
 A regular influx of seawater via wave activity maintains the shallow lake.
 Adding to the distinctive beauty of the location, a large stalagmite protrudes from the approximate center of the lake.

 Neptune’s Grotto Location, Formation, and History